nim-lang/Nim/doc/manual.rst

 incompatible with its base type.
 In particular, it is an essential property of a distinct type that it **does not** imply a subtype relation between it and its base type.
 Explicit type conversions from a distinct type to its base type and vice versa are allowed.
+See also ``distinctBase`` to get the reverse operation.

 Modelling currencies